CM2Walki/CSGO/README.md

 ## `csgo:sourcemod`
 This is another specialized image.
 It contains both [Metamod:Source](https://www.sourcemm.net) and the popular server plugin [SourceMod](https://www.sourcemod.net) which can be found in the addons directory.
 [SourceMod](https://www.sourcemod.net) supports a wide variety of additional plugins that can be found [here](https://www.sourcemod.net/plugins.php).

+# Common Issues

+- Server cannot be found on the server browser or is unreachable

+The environment variable SCRDS_TOKEN is a required variable for the server to be listed and reachable outside of the local network.
+Valve requires this token for all of its source titles.
+You can get a token [here](https://steamcommunity.com/dev/managegameservers).

+- Container exiting unexpectably: Error!
+App '740' state is 0x202 after update job.

+Ensure that you have enough disk space to install the game server.
+It requires ~20GB.